Ultimate Guide to the Manaslu Circuit Trek (2025 and 2026): Itinerary, Cost, Permits, Map & Insider Tips

 visit nepal 2020

-So, we welcome you to our beautiful country i.e Nepal in hopes that we can make your experience here memorable and unforgettable.
+So, we welcome you to our beautiful country i.e, Nepa,l in hopes that we can make your experience here memorable.

-Beautiful Places That Needs To Be Visited This Year
+Visit Nepal 2025 / 2026: Beautiful Places That Need To Be Visited This Year

 DSC 0183

 Tilicho Lake – the highest lake in the world is located in the Manang district of Nepal.
 It is situated at an altitude of 4,919 meters (16,138 ft) in the Annapurna range of the Himalayas.
-Tilicho Lake Trekking starts from Besisahar, which goes along the Marshyangdi River, with great views of Manaslu and Himal Chuli to the east.
-This magnificent Tilicho lake trekking leads you to the fine village inhabited by a wide diversity of people from different ethnic groups, offering spectacular and majestic views of the white Himalayas.
+Tilicho Lake Trek starts from Besisahar, which goes along the Marshyangdi River, with great views of Manaslu and Himal Chuli to the east.
+This magnificent Tilicho lake trek leads you to a fine village inhabited by a wide diversity of people from different ethnic groups, offering spectacular and majestic views of the white Himalayas.

 Get Package Details and More Information Here: